ryansheehy0/Cheat_Sheets/react.md

 })

 useEffect(() => {
-  // When the state changes this code is ran
+  // When the state changes this code is ran.
+Not ran on initial load.
 }, [state1])

 useEffect(() => {
   // When the state1 or state2 changes this code is ran }, [state1, state2])

+const variable = "Initialized variable" useEffect(() => {
+  // This will run on initial render because variable was originally un-initialized and then it became initialized which is a change.
+}, [variable])

 useEffect(() => {
   if(stateRef.current.state1 !== state1 && stateRef.current.state2 !== state2){